🛍️ ODOP & Cottage Industries

 Khadi and Village Industries

-The Khadi and Village Industries Commission (KVIC) has a significant presence in UP, which is one of the largest producers of khadi in India.
+The Khadi and Village Industries Commission (KVIC) has a significant presence in UP, which is one of the important khadi and village-industry states in India.

 | Parameter | Details |